We Welcome Your Application to Join Us!

 But even when you’re far away, when you’re with an Overland group, it feels like home in a lot of important ways.
 First and foremost, there are your Overland leaders.
-They are there to guide you, care about you, support you, encourage you.
-Then there’s your group; they become like a second family to you and share in every moment of this great adventure.
+They are there to guide you, care about you, support you, and encourage you.
+Then there’s your group: they become like a second family to you and share in every moment of this great adventure.

-Hike over mossy tundra, past glacial lakes, and rushing rivers.
+Hike over mossy tundra, past glacial lakes, and beside rushing rivers.
 Climb above tree line below snowcapped mountains, explore the Kesugi Ridge with views of Denali and the Alaska Range, raft the Nenana River, and sea kayak Prince William Sound.
 There’s a lot to do, to explore, to experience.

 A uniquely Alaskan adventure with a newfound family of friends.
 Sounds to us like it’s worth the trip.
 No matter how far from home it might be.